prestonharberts/bib/Bible/acts2.md

 “But God raised him up, having released him from the pains of death, because it was not possible for him to be held in its power.
 ###### 25
 “For David says about him,
->  ‘ I saw the Lord always in front of me,
+> ‘I saw the Lord always in front of me,
->  ‘ For he is at my right hand so that I will not be shaken.
+> ‘For he is at my right hand so that I will not be shaken.
 ###### 26
->  ‘ Therefore my heart was glad and my tongue rejoiced;
+> ‘Therefore my heart was glad and my tongue rejoiced;
->  ‘ My body also will live in hope,
+> ‘My body also will live in hope,
 ###### 27
->  ‘ Because you will not leave my soul in Hades,
+> ‘Because you will not leave my soul in Hades,
->  ‘ Nor permit your Holy One to experience decay.
+> ‘Nor permit your Holy One to experience decay.
 ###### 28
->  ‘ You have made known to me the paths of life;
+> ‘You have made known to me the paths of life;
->  ‘ You will make me full of joy with your presence.’
+> ‘You will make me full of joy with your presence.’
 ###### ¶ 29
 “Brothers, I can speak confidently to you about our forefather David, that he both died and was buried, and his tomb is with us to this day.
 ###### 30